nemiro54/nemiro54/README.md

 - ⚡ Fun fact: ...
 -->

-# Hi there 👋 I'm Uladzislau 👨‍💻 Junior Java Developer
+# Hi there 👋 I'm Uladzislau 👨‍💻 Java Developer
+* I'm currently looking for internship or my first developer job
-* Currently i'm learning Java by myself using documentation, books, YouTube, javarash.ru
+* I'm learning Java by myself using documentation, books, YouTube and other courses
 * Completed an online course from EPAM
-* And also i'm creating my pet projects.
+* Created a TelegramBot application with the help of SpringBoot, Docker, MySQL, etc.

 <p align='center'>
    <a href="https://github-readme-stats.vercel.app/api?username=nemiro54&show_icons=true&count_private=true"><img